Ukraine war: German 'dual-use exports' to Russia under scrutiny | DW | 16.03.2022

 These products included sensors, lasers, high-end electronics, machinery that can be used in weapons production and aircraft construction technology.

-Russia was the fourth-largest recipient country for such goods from Germany in 2020, after China, the United States and Brazil, Welt am Sonntag reported, citing government data.
+Russia was in fact the fourth-largest recipient for such goods from Germany in 2020, after China, the United States and Brazil, Welt am Sonntag reported, citing government data.

-German companies also helped to supply a global positioning system (GPS) module to a Swiss company, according to the OSCE report, which ended up in a Russian military drone.
-The unmanned aerial vehicle has also been seen in action in eastern Ukraine.
+German companies also helped to supply a global positioning system (GPS) module to a Swiss company which ended up in a Russian military drone, according to the OSCE report.
+The drone has also been seen in action in eastern Ukraine.

 A debate has raged for several years over why depleted uranium — a colorless radioactive byproduct of manufacturing fuel — from Germany was sent to Russia for reprocessing.
 Some experts believe Moscow could use the uranium to produce weapons and in the construction of military aircraft.